 Prep: Prep the kale by thoroughly rinsing and drying it.
 Remove the stem and slice the leaves into wide ribbons.
 Rinse the mushrooms well and slice into thin pieces.
 You can chop the mushrooms instead if you prefer smaller pieces.

-Heat a 12 inch cast iron pan over medium-high heat.
-Once hot, add olive oil.
-Saute the mushrooms and bell pepper in the hot oil until the mushrooms are browned (image one).
+- Heat a 12 inch cast iron skillet over medium-high heat.
+Add olive oil.
+Once hot, sauté the mushrooms and bell pepper in the hot oil until the mushrooms are browned.
+Tip: Don't salt the mushrooms because this will draw moisture out and prevent browning.

-Pour the egg mixture over the veggies, tilting the pan as needed to evenly distribute (image four).
+- Whisk together eggs, milk, salt, pepper until thoroughly combined.
+Pour the egg mixture over the veggies, tilting the pan as needed to evenly distribute.

 Bake uncovered for 14-16 minutes.
 You can tell the frittata is done because the edges will be golden and pulling away from the cast iron a bit.
 It should also puff up (it's okay if it doesn't pop up, that just means a hole caused the air to escape!).